postman721/Cyberpunk-Dark-Volume-OSD-On-Screen-Display/README.md

 ### Systemd enabled service automation with:

-ALT keys will not work when systemd approach is used, since the service does not attach to any tty.
-Normal volume keys of keyboard will work.
+ALT keys **might not work** when systemd approach is used, since the service does not attach to any tty.

+However, the ALT key issue seems to be keyboard specific: With some keyboard models ALT keys work.
+Normal volume keys of keyboard should work just fine, regardless of ALT keys.

 Notice.
 Systemd approach assumes that osd.py is placed under /usr/share

 ### Full implementation commands of systemd approach